robodhhb/Smart-Modelrailway-Cam/20_Example_Training/20_Data/readme.md

 |train.py| Code für das Training mit Google ModelMaker API (wird vom jupyter notebook aufgerufen)|

 # Example: Annotation of the training data
 In this folder the selected traing data is stored.
 They have to be unzipped for the training without creating a subfolder.
+All files of this folder have to be uploaded in your google-drive folder: /content/drive/MyDrive/TrainData.
 The annotation has been done with [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/).

 (Class)Names of Lokomotives start with a ":".